mlbright/mlbright/README.md

 I have over [20 years of experience][cv] in information technology.

 An archived repository in this space means that it has few or no end users, or that it is deprecated.
-However, if you have questions about any of them, please ask them via old fashioned email.
+However, if you have questions about any of them, please ask via old fashioned email.

 ![mlbright's GitHub stats](https://github-readme-stats.vercel.app/api?username=mlbright&show_icons=true&theme=radical)